"Honkai Shishimai Banraku" is a folk performing art that has been preserved and passed down for 400 years [Yurihonjo City, Akita Prefecture]

 Honkai Shishimai Banraku spread not only to the former Chokai town, but also to the Yuri region, including the former Yajima town (Yajima town, Yurihonjo city) and the Kisakata area (Kisagata town, Nikaho city), giving birth to numerous other Banraku styles known as the Honkai school.
 Today, the number of Banraku styles has decreased due to the disappearance and decline of villages, but there are still many Banraku styles that are cherished and passed down by the people of the villages, such as Chokaisan Hitachimai (Yokooka, Kisakata town, Nikaho city), which has been designated an intangible folk cultural asset of Akita prefecture

 ![[Akita's Sasara Dance: Part 1] The roots of "Sasara Dance"?
-The hints are "lion dance" and "sasara" Changzhou Shimo-Godō Sasarak 1_Noshiro City](https://jp.neft.asia/wp-content/uploads/2025/05/2470809d4123e66248db3432333759c1-150x150.jpg)
+The clue lies in "lion dance" and "sasara" Choshu Shimogo Sasara 1_Noshiro City](https://jp.neft.asia/wp-content/uploads/2025/05/2470809d4123e66248db3432333759c1-150x150.jpg)

-![[Yurihonjo City, Akita Prefecture] Japan's three largest Hase Kannon statues are here!
-Great Buddha of Akada full of blessings Akata Great Buddha](https://jp.neft.asia/wp-content/uploads/2022/11/e0e66191c6fd0f942be88d2683c76b60-150x150.jpg)
+![[Yurihonjo City, Akita Prefecture] Here you can find one of Japan's three great Hase Kannon statues!
+The Akada Great Buddha, full of blessings Akata Great Buddha](https://jp.neft.asia/wp-content/uploads/2022/11/e0e66191c6fd0f942be88d2683c76b60-150x150.jpg)

-![[Legend of the Three Lakes in Northeastern North: Part 1] Do you know about the magnificent folklore "Legend of the Three Lakes," which lies in the three prefectures?
-Three Dragon Gods of the Three Lakes (Nansobo, Hachirotaro, Tatsuko)](https://jp.neft.asia/wp-content/uploads/2025/05/e0f7ebf984700707359e06ed987d83b9-150x150.jpg)
+![[The Legend of the Three Lakes of Northern Tohoku: Part 1] Have you heard of the epic folklore that spans three prefectures, the "Legend of the Three Lakes"?
+The Three Dragon Gods of the Sanko Legend (Nansobo, Hachirotaro, and Tatsuko)](https://jp.neft.asia/wp-content/uploads/2025/05/e0f7ebf984700707359e06ed987d83b9-150x150.jpg)

 ![[The Mystery of Kamakura] Are Kamakura, a winter feature of Akita Prefecture, connected to the Kamakura Shogunate?
 Yokote 4_Travel Tohoku 1000](https://jp.neft.asia/wp-content/uploads/2025/08/a2674c8c7497fa159899e9b2a761c38f-150x150.jpg)